-Also avoid unnecessary information.
-Nobody wants to read a seven page CV when they have a restricted time schedule and they have to evaluate the rest of the candidate’s CVs and resumes.
-Try to understand that many recruiters and employers have to review through a large number of CVs and resumes every day, so if you present a long CV, naturally they won’t even bother to look at it.
+Also, avoid unnecessary information.
+Nobody wants to read a seven-page CV when they have a restricted time schedule and they have to evaluate the rest of the candidate’s CVs and resumes.
+Try to understand that many recruiters and employers have to review through a large number of CVs and resume every day, so if you present a long CV, naturally they won’t even bother to look at it.

 The worst thing you can do is lying in your resume.
 Don’t ever lie when it comes to getting a CV ready because if your boss spots it, you will immediately be thrown out of the job.
 It is not advisable to lie about your various skills and abilities to make yourself as a likely candidate for the job position.
 If the lies are found out, then the trust between you and the employer is collapsed and whatever you do, you won’t be able to get that trust back.

 17. Make sure the facts are right:

 First things first, many recruiters will do an occasional background check on their list of a selected list of candidates, just to make sure that all the information that they presented on their resumes are valid and true.

 Also, if you do bag the job based off on your lies, then it is an inevitable fact that you are bound to struggle through your job every day and eventually your employers will know about the lie.
 Try to be as honest as possible about your skills, abilities, and experiences.
 Lying is not the risk worth taken.